hsivonen/encoding_rs/README.md

 ## Optional features

-There are currently three optional cargo features:
+There are currently two optional cargo features:

 ### `simd-accel`